meistro57/Zodiom/README.md

 ## Roadmap

-- Add all remaining planets and major moons
+- Add all remaining planets and major moons (completed)
 - Animated timeline for smooth time travel (completed)
 - Highlight celestial events such as eclipses and conjunctions
 - Optional VR/AR mode